 There is a distance of 133 miles (or 214 kilometers) between Guanacaste and San Jose.
 This means approximately 4 hours driving, according to the traffic conditions.

-There is a distance of 7.7 miles (or 12.5 kilometers) between Guanacaste (the city center) and the Daniel Oduber International Airport in Liberia.
+There is a distance of 7.7 miles (or 12.5 kilometers) between Guanacaste (the city center) and the Guanacaste Aeropuerto in Liberia.
 This means approximately 20 minutes driving.